-If the person covered (or if there are two people covered, either of them) dies or meets our definition of terminal illness within the first six months of the date your plan started and we haven't received the medical evidence or further information we've requested, we'll continue to request evidence or information we're able to obtain until we've received everything we need to assess your application.
+Where a claim occurs within the first six months of the date the plan starts and we haven't received the medical evidence or further information we've requested, we'll continue to request evidence or information we're able to obtain until we've received everything we need to assess your application.
 If we can't obtain all the medical evidence or further information we originally asked for, we'll assess your application using the information we are able to obtain.
 This means we may request alternative evidence and re-assess medical evidence or further information received before the claim, but we haven't yet acted upon.